Ewlfq/jpicture/README.md

  - now we follow the unofficial jQuery standard and have only one parameter left
  - code base was reduced
  - less memory gets allocated too
+ - removed the most hated js keyword in the world "delete"

 ## How to build your own version
 If you would like to build your own version of jPicture, the only thing you need to do is to follow the steps below.